okdistribute/abstract-search/readme.md

 # abstract-search

-A search interface for node.
+A search interface for requesting http pages from websites.

 ## API